Minnesota drug crime defense

 At common law, before the 20th Century, drug possession and sale were generally not crimes.
-People were free from these laws.
+And people were free, from these laws.

 These laws have a dubious history, originating in xenophobia.
 And they divide and conquer the People.

 They undermine personal Liberty, self-determination and personal responsibility.
-But, today’s Prohibition laws are still enforced in Minnesota.
+And yet, today’s Prohibition laws are still enforced in our Minnesota.

 What is at stake?

 First time charges: People with no prior criminal record, usually seek to avoid a conviction.
 And this can avoid a substantial loss in annual income due to employment background checks.
-A criminal conviction record can also lead to housing discrimination, and more.
+But a criminal conviction record can also lead to housing discrimination, and worse.

-Prior convictions: But for people facing a long prison sentence; the goal may be to reduce or avoid a long jail or prison sentence.
+Prior convictions: And for people facing a long prison sentence; the goal may be to reduce or avoid a long jail or prison sentence.

-Need for a drug defense attorney: With all this at stake, you need the best drug defense attorney you can find.
+Need for a drug defense attorney: So with all this at stake, you need the best drug defense attorney you can find.

-A good drug defense attorney knows the types of cases, defenses, pretrial defense motions, and trial defenses and issues.
-In addition, the best drug defense attorneys have significant experience slugging it out in Minnesota courts.
+Because a good drug defense attorney knows the types of cases, defenses, pretrial defense motions, and trial defenses and issues.
+And in addition, the best drug defense attorneys have significant experience slugging it out in Minnesota courts.